Open Data GIS Downloads

 The user can further customize the map output by clicking the Advanced button.
 When you have finished customizing your settings, click the Print button.
 You will see a “Creating print” graphic while your print is being prepared.
 When the print has finished generating, it will appear in the Results tab.

-Depending on the size of the area being printed and the number of layers turned on, the time generating the print may vary.
+The time needed to generate the print may vary.
+This depends on the size of the area being printed and the number of layers turned on.
 Internet speed can also be a factor in generating prints.
-If print generation fails, or takes excessively long, retry, or see if reducing the area or layers printed helps.
+If print generation takes too long or fails, retry, or see if reducing the area or layers printed helps.

 Draw

 The Draw tool is useful for marking up a map before exporting a printout.
-Clicking on the Draw tool will open a tab with several drawing modes including Point, Polyline, Polygon, Rectangle, Circle, Freehand Polyline, Freehand Polygon, and Text.
+Clicking on the Draw tool will open a tab with several drawing modes.
 Hover your cursor over the button to see its name.
-Depending on your choice, you may have further options to change the appearance of your drawing.
+Some drawing modes may have further options to change the appearance of your drawing.
 After previewing a sample, you may click on the map to place your object or begin drawing.
 You can undo, redo, clear, and change the settings for your drawing.
 Use the select option to select, move, resize, or edit your drawing.
 Clicking a selected object lets you edit its vertices.

 Use the Esc key to exit drawing mode.
 You can also use your Delete key to delete selected objects.